Difference Between Garnet and Ruby

 Rubies are very hard and strong gemstones and are ranked 9th on the Mohs scale of mineral hardness (diamond being the hardest, 10.0).

 These marbles are produced due to a metamorphic process when mountains are formed, generating a lot of heat and pressure.
-Ruby belongs to the mineral group of corundum and in its purest state is generally colorless.
+Ruby belongs to the mineral group of corundum and, in its purest state, is colorless.

-Chromium is the element that gives ruby it’s vibrant red color.
-The quality and value of a ruby depends on its color, cut, clarity and carat
+Chromium is the element that gives ruby its vibrant red color.
+The quality and value of a ruby depend on its color, cut, clarity and carat

 Rubies are also considered to be the most emotionally powerful gemstones and possess qualities which can ignite love, passion and warmth between people, and serve as the most appropriate gift for any romantic gesture.